Blink and Blink XT Camera ReviewBy - 06/24/2017

 - Set the Clip to End Early if Motion Stops

 And what I like most about Blink’s motion is that it’s “always-on”.
 You might not realize how important this is until you test other battery-powered cameras.
 I recently tested Canary Flex, as an example, and was disappointed to find the camera often misses important events because it sleeps through them.
 Blink doesn’t have that problem.
-In fact, I looked through a year’s worth of recorded footage (yes, it can potentially keep footage for a year) and found that Blink captured the action effectively.
+In fact, I looked through two years’ worth of recorded footage (yes, it can potentially keep footage for years) and found that Blink captured the action effectively.

-Is Blink limited to just a year’s worth of storage?
-Not quite.
+So how long can Blink keep footage?
 It keeps footage until your storage limit is reached.
 Footage is stored on Blink’s server where you are allowed to store up to 7,200 seconds of video.
 If you decide to keep the clip length at five seconds, you can save 1,440 clips.
 Once you run out of space, your older events are automatically overwritten by newer events.
 If there is a clip you want to save, simply download the video or email it to yourself from the mobile app.
 If you prefer to take charge of your allotted storage, you can also delete saved clips manually.
 Finally, though the Sync Module supports a Flash Drive, the ability to use it for local storage is still not available.

 Of course, Blink isn’t perfect.
 It’s missing a few key features.